 Cold Failover Cluster Solution: This solution requires a shared storage and a connection to detect hardware failures.
 The re-routing of requests by migration of the VHN through the failover procedure does not need intelligence on clients or load balancers.

-Whole Server Migration- This is the process of moving a clustered WebLogic Server instance or a component running on a clustered instance elsewhere in the event of failure.
-In the case of whole server migration, the server instance is migrated to a different physical machine upon failure.
+Whole Server Migration- This is the process of moving a clustered WebLogic Server instance or a component running on a clustered instance elsewhere if a failure occurs.
+In the case of whole server migration, the server instance is migrated to a different physical system upon failure.
 In the case of service-level migration, the services are moved to a different server instance within the cluster.